Pennsylvania Certified Crop Adviser Study Guide

 - Crop Advisers preparing to take the Pennsylvania Certified Crop Adviser exam

-- Advantages and disadvantages of various tillage practices;
+- understand advantages and disadvantages of various tillage practices

-- Soil, plant, and manure sample methods and test report interpretation;
+- understand soil, plant, and manure sample methods and interpret test reports

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.